How procurement plays its part in music festivals

 Tax & music rights

-There is also a 20% VAT charge on each ticket sold and a further 3% paid to PRS to support musicians.
+There is also a VAT charge on each ticket sold and a further percentage paid to PRS to support musicians.

 How do festivals make money?

 Once all of the above has been paid for, the money made from your ticket sales may be dwindling, but there are a few ways that you can top up your profits – such as glamping, sponsorships, and caterers.
 So once again, how do festivals make money?

-Food and beverage catering is an essential part of hosting a successful event, with Parcelhero’s research finding that catering contributes 40% of the overall running costs.
-To give you an idea of the volumes of food and alcohol sold at festivals, Download Festival reported that attendees consume 1.2 million pints, 650,000 burgers and 650,000 litres of water each year.
+Food and beverage catering is an essential part of hosting a successful event, and catering typically contributes about 40% of the overall running costs.

-Considering how much festival-goers spend on food and beverages, they are a lucrative opportunity for traders; and this is represented in the price of a pitch, as a spot at Latitude festival, for example, costs £10,000 per trader.
-However, each pitch at a festival will not receive the same level of footfall and there is limited access to stock, meaning that traders must estimate how much stock they need to maximise on sales and reduce waste, especially during the unpredictable post-pandemic days.
+Considering how much festival-goers spend on food and beverages, they are a lucrative opportunity for traders, represented in the price of a pitch.
+However, each pitch at a festival will not receive the same footfall level.
+In addition, there is limited stock access, so traders must estimate how much stock they need to maximize sales and reduce waste, especially during the unpredictable post-pandemic days.

 Additionally, event sponsorships help cover the costs of the festival.
-However, sponsors have huge influence when organising the event and you need to be cautious of whether their ethics align with those of the festival.
+However, sponsors have a considerable influence when organizing the event, and you need to be cautious of whether their ethics align with those of the festival.

 Glamping is a private campsite provided for festival-goers with pre-erected tents that often have their own toilets, showers, and phone-charging spots.
-Glamping is growing in popularity, and organisers are keen to supply the demand as tickets to stay in these tents are anywhere between £500 and £2750.
+Glamping is growing in popularity, and organizers are keen to supply the demand as tickets to stay in these tents add up to serious profits.

 How can the weather make or break a music festival?

-Summer rain is commonplace for Britain and is impossible to predict at any time of the year.
-So, this makes organising a festival in the UK especially risky as rain can have a devastating effect on a festival’s profits.
+Depending on the region, it is nearly impossible to predict the weather at any time of the year.
+So, this makes organizing a festival somewhat risky as rain can have a devastating effect on a festival’s profits.

-As when it rains organisers must pay for straw to be laid out around the festival and extra labour to distribute it.
-Weather conditions also impact the number of “walk-up” sales (people buying a one-day pass on the day itself); for example, Cornbury festival sold 1,200-day tickets in 2013, but only 200 the year before due to the rain, which is a £200,000 different for a £200 festival.
-Although, when the weather is hot you are required to supply free water for attendees.
+When it rains, organizers must pay for the straw laid out around the festival and extra labor to distribute it.
+Weather conditions also impact the number of “walk-up” sales (people buying a one-day pass on the day itself); Consider costs such as supplying free water when the weather is hot.

-As more people continue to visit music festivals each year, making a profit by running your own is achievable but risky, as uncontrollable factors play a key role in its success.
-You also have to ensure that your festival is unique and exciting enough to draw the crowds away from your competitors.
+As more people continue to visit music festivals each year, making a profit by running your own is achievable but risky, as uncontrollable factors play a crucial role in its success.
+Plus, you have to ensure that your festival is unique and exciting enough to draw the crowds away from your competitors.

-There is also a sophisticated procurement operation needed to coordinate a music festival; in order to manage the event preparations and build, whilst ensuring that there are contingency procedures and funds available to overcome unforeseen issues.
+There is also a sophisticated procurement operation needed to coordinate a music festival, manage the event preparations and build, and ensure contingency procedures and funds are available to overcome unforeseen issues.